uw-cmg/StructOpt_modular/docs/users.rst

 While there are many optional parameters to allow the user great customizability, there are also many default settings that allow for faster more simple runs.

 The `Examples <>`_ section provides multiple examples of basic StructOpt configurations.
-Details on input and output structures can be found in the `Input and Output Syntax <>`_ section.
+Details on the inputs and outputs can be found in the `Parameters <>`_ and `Results <>`_ sections, respectively.
 Details on the many options currently available for StructOpt are provided in the `Functionalities <>`_ section of this document.
 An explanation of commonly generated errors and troubleshooting advice is provided in the section entitled `Troubleshooting <>`_.

 Structure Types